Early Intensive Behavior Therapy

 • Social-Communication: PECS, verbal imitation, Receptive/expressive object labeling

 • Fine Motor: Three point grasp, pointing, drawing/coloring

 • Gross motor: Ball play, riding a bike, maneuvering play equipment

-The EAT program also address behavior excesses and deficits including but not limited to: Tantrums, aggression, spitting, response refusals, vocal stereotypy, hand flapping, etc. Direct observations and data collection will be taken by well-trained staff in order to identify hypothesized functions and design behavior plans to address each maladaptive behavior.
+The EIBT program also address behavior excesses and deficits including but not limited to: Tantrums, aggression, spitting, response refusals, vocal stereotypy, hand flapping, etc. Direct observations and data collection will be taken by well-trained staff in order to identify hypothesized functions and design behavior plans to address each maladaptive behavior.
 Each behavior plan will be designed to work with the family’s ecology and is individualized for each child depending on the rate and severity of the behavior of concern.
 Each antecedent manipulation, intervention and consequence strategy will be closely monitored for effectiveness and functionality.